statisticsnorway/dapla-dev/content/en/docs/data-ingestion/data-conversion/converter-apps/_index.md

 ## Generate a rawdata converter app

-From within your `rawdata-converter-project` workspace, use the [cookiecutter-rawdata-converter-app](https://github.com/statisticsnorway/cookiecutter-rawdata-converter-app) seed to quickly generate a starting base for you new rawdata-converter app.
+From within your `rawdata-converter-project` workspace, use the [cookiecutter-rawdata-converter-app](https://github.com/statisticsnorway/cookiecutter-rawdata-converter-app) seed to generate a starting base for you new rawdata-converter app.
 [Cookiecutter](https://cookiecutter.readthedocs.io/) is a scaffolding tool that will prompt for information and use this to generate a new project.
 Refer to the README for more instructions on how to install and use cookiecutter.

 ```shell
 $ cd $SSB_DEV/rawdata-converter-project